 'H' represents the state of HEALTH you have received --- because your ears HEAR all that GOD whispers throughout every cell of your body.

-WHen you look in the mirror you will see that your are not only cool, but you are now 'HIP'.
+When you look in the mirror you will see that you are not only cool, but you are now 'HIP'.

-Yes - you will automatically smile because you will know deep within your HEART you have a HALARIOUS sense of HUMOR.
+Yes - you will automatically smile because you will know deep within your HEART you have a HILARIOUS sense of HUMOR.